Cambodian cuisine: Fruits

-Although fruits are usually considered desserts, some such as ripe mangoes, watermelon, and pineapples are eaten commonly with heavily salted fish with plain rice.
+Although fruits are usually considered desserts, some, such as ripe mangoes, watermelon, and pineapples, are commonly eaten with heavily salted fish with plain rice.
 Fruits are also made into smoothies (ទឹកក្រឡុក, tœ̆k krâlŏk).
-Popular fruits for smoothies are durian, mangoes and bananas.
+Popular fruits for smoothies are durian, mangos, and bananas.
 Sun-dried limes boiled in sugar and salt water are used in chicken and duck soups, sauces with fish, as well as beverages.

 Since 2018, Koh Trong pomelos (ក្រូចថ្លុងកោះទ្រង, kroch thlŏng Kaôh Trông) are recognized as one of the geographical indications in Cambodia.
 Pomelos grown in the Kratié Province's Koh Trong commune are known for their sweeter taste and the absence of seeds after ripening.

 Fish and meat

 There are more than 900 different freshwater and saltwater fish species found in Cambodia.
-Approximately 475,000 tons of fish (ត្រី, trei) are caught in Cambodia every year and a Cambodian annually consumes 63 kg of fish on average.
-They are fried, dried, smoked and fermented into prahok and fish sauce.
-Fish and fish products are eaten two to three times a day.
+Approximately 475,000 tons of fish (ត្រី, trei) are caught in Cambodia every year, and a Cambodian annually consumes 63 kg of fish on average.
+They are fried, dried, smoked, and fermented into prahok and fish sauce.
+Fish and fish-based products are eaten two to three times a day.
 Popular fish are snakeheads, snappers, catfishes (ត្រី, trei chleang), and mackerels.
 Cambodian chef Luu Meng has estimated that approximately 40–50% of Cambodian dishes are made with fish.